Appearance

 | Actively maintained | ✅ (~2 yr cadence) | ~ | ✅ | ✅ | ❌ | — | ✅ |

-² The React story is split three ways. @dnd-kit (~17.0M/wk) is the modern React leader (own engine — sensors, virtualization-friendly, accessible); react-beautiful-dnd (~2.32M/wk) is deprecated and archived (no React 19); and react-sortablejs (~364k/wk, ~4 yr since last publish) is the same-SortableJS-engine binding Rozie is the direct peer of.
+² The React story is split three ways. @dnd-kit (~22.8M/wk) is the modern React leader (own engine: sensors, virtualization-friendly, accessible); react-beautiful-dnd (~2.22M/wk) is deprecated and archived, with no React 19; and react-sortablejs (~337k/wk, ~4 yr since last publish) is the same-SortableJS-engine binding Rozie is the direct peer of.
 Rozie's React leaf is current and wraps SortableJS like react-sortablejs, but ships the keyboard / a11y / two-way contract react-sortablejs lacks.

-⁴ Nested + cross-list flows are shown by the SortableListNested / KanbanColumn and SortableListPair siblings — cross-column card drag with reorderable columns, and atomic A→B transfer across two bound arrays via SortableJS's group / clone modes and the onAdd / onRemove callbacks — from the same source on all six targets.
+⁴ Nested + cross-list flows are shown by the SortableListNested / KanbanColumn and SortableListPair siblings: cross-column card drag with reorderable columns, and atomic A→B transfer across two bound arrays via SortableJS's group / clone modes and the onAdd / onRemove callbacks.

-⁶ Rozie's SortableList now ships a uniform $expose imperative handle — getInstance (raw SortableJS instance escape hatch) / toArray / sort / option — the same four verbs on all six targets, grabbed with each framework's native ref mechanism.
-The competitors all expose something (the dnd-kit context, the SortableJS instance, CdkDropList), but each its own way and per-framework; Rozie's is one shape everywhere.
-See G1.
+⁶ Rozie's SortableList ships a uniform $expose imperative handle: getInstance (the raw SortableJS instance escape hatch), toArray, sort, and option, the same four verbs, grabbed with each framework's native ref mechanism.
+The competitors all expose something (the dnd-kit context, the SortableJS instance, CdkDropList), but each in its own way, per framework.
+See the showcase Imperative handle section.

 Where Rozie wins today

-- One definition, six idiomatic packages — including the two frameworks the ecosystem underserves: Solid (
+- First-class packages everywhere — including the two the ecosystem underserves: Solid (

-itemsarray (r-model:items) on all six — the thing every dnd-kit / CDK / solid-dnd consumer wires by hand.
-Pass an array, render rows through the scoped default slot, get the reordered array back. - Cross-list sync + nesting from one source —
+itemsarray (r-model:items) — the thing every dnd-kit / CDK / solid-dnd consumer wires by hand.
+Pass an array, render rows through the scoped default slot, get the reordered array back. - Cross-list sync + nesting:

-SortableListPair(atomic transfer across two bound arrays) andSortableListNested/KanbanColumn(reorderable columns of reorderable cards), the same.roziecompiled to all six targets. - Custom drag handles via
+SortableListPair(atomic transfer across two bound arrays) andSortableListNested/KanbanColumn(reorderable columns of reorderable cards). - Custom drag handles via

-$expose) —getInstance/toArray/sort/option, the same four verbs on all six targets, grabbed with each framework's native ref.getInstance()is the raw-SortableJS escape hatch, so the full engine API is one hop away.
-The competitors all expose something (the dnd-kit context, the SortableJS instance,CdkDropList) — but each its own way, per framework.
-See the showcase Imperative handle section. - The hard part solved once — the SortableJS-direct-DOM-mutation-vs-framework-reconciler dance (the reason these wrappers exist at all) is encapsulated in
+$expose):getInstance/toArray/sort/option, the same four verbs, grabbed with each framework's native ref.getInstance()is the raw-SortableJS escape hatch, so the full engine API is one hop away.
+See the showcase Imperative handle section. - The hard part solved once.
+The SortableJS-direct-DOM-mutation-vs-framework-reconciler dance (the reason these wrappers exist at all) is encapsulated in

-useSortableJS()plus the$reconcileAfterDomMutation()sigil, hardened against SortableJS's fragile fallback-mode event shapes, across all six keyed reconcilers.
+useSortableJS()plus the$reconcileAfterDomMutation()sigil, hardened against SortableJS's fragile fallback-mode event shapes, across the six keyed reconcilers.

 - Modern React leans dnd-kit, not SortableJS.

-@dnd-kit(~17.0M/wk) is the React drag-and-drop standard in 2026 — sensors, virtualization, a rich ecosystem — andreact-beautiful-dnd(~2.32M/wk), though deprecated/archived, is still everywhere.
+@dnd-kit(~22.8M/wk) is the React drag-and-drop standard in 2026 (sensors, virtualization, a rich ecosystem), andreact-beautiful-dnd(~2.22M/wk), though deprecated and archived, is still everywhere.
 Rozie wraps SortableJS, a different engine with a simpler DOM-mutation model and its own tradeoffs.
 For a single-React app that needs virtualization or dnd-kit's sensor model, dnd-kit is the better pick.
-Rozie's value is cross-framework reach plus the keyboard / a11y / two-way contract from one source — not "better than dnd-kit on React." - Angular CDK and svelte-dnd-action are first-rate native toolkits.
-CDK (first-party, connected lists, keyboard) and svelte-dnd-action (FLIP animations, Svelte 5, actively maintained) are excellent single-framework choices.
+Rozie's value is cross-framework reach plus the keyboard, a11y, and two-way contract. - Angular CDK and svelte-dnd-action are first-rate native toolkits.
+CDK (first-party, connected lists, keyboard) and svelte-dnd-action (FLIP animations, Svelte 5, actively maintained) are strong single-framework choices.
 The matrix scores cross-framework reach, not single-framework ergonomics.

 Cross-references